 The five fans from the Annexe varied in length between 60.96 and 121.9cm (24 & 48in) and their materials ranged from stained and gilded ivory to wood with ornamental bark covering, and gold foil.
 Each had been fitted with 48 feathers (24 on each side).
 Where traces still remain it can be seen that the feathering had been stripped from the quills for part of the lower length, presenting a spoked effect.
 All except one, which carries prenomen and nomen of Akhenaten and the later form of the Aten cartouches, were inscribed for Tutankhamun himself.

-To see some more photos of king Tutankhamun’s fans visit Les éventails
+To see some more photos of king Tutankhamun’s fans visit Les Ă©ventails

-- Fans: The bulletin of The Fan Circle International, Winter issue, 1998 No. 66
+- ‘Fans of the Pharaohs’ by Joann Fletcher, The Bulletin of The Fan Circle International, Winter issue, 1998 No. 66